gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 5. A P-value
 6. A signed summary statistic (beta, OR, log odds, Z-score, etc)

 (Note that some summary statistic files do not have a signed summary statistic, but are coded so that A1 is always the trait- or risk-increasing allele.
-This is equivalent to providing a signed summary statistic, and `munge_sumstats.py` will process such files if called with the `--a1-inc1 flag').
+This is equivalent to providing a signed summary statistic, and `munge_sumstats.py` will process such files if called with the `--a1-inc1` flag).

 Imputation quality is correlated with LD Score, and low imputation quality yields lower test statistics, so imputation quality is a confounder for LD Score regression.
 To prevent bias from variable imputation quality, we usually remove poorly-imputed SNPs by filtering on INFO > 0.9.
 The scz and bip summary statistics that we're using for this tutorial have INFO columns, so `munge_sumstats.py` will automatically perform the filtering.
 If you're using summary statistics that don't come with an INFO column, we recommend filtering to HapMap3 SNPs (using the `--merge` or `--merge-alleles` flags), because these seem to be well-imputed in most studies.